 Steve Mataija is a Toronto-based contractor and artisan.
 His firm, Steve's Jobs, specializes in small to mid-scale renovations and redecorating projects.
 Steve is a specialist in carpentry, tiling and decorative paint finishes (murals, frescoes, venetian plasters and various paint effects).

 Steve's work in the construction industry began when he was completing his post-secondary education in the 1990s.
 He worked with a general contractor for six years learning everything from laying brick and stone to tiling, flooring, painting, plumbing and installation projects (e.g., kitchens, bathrooms, basement renos).
-He found that he had a particular affinity for "up cycling" furniture and decorative paint finishes.
-He continued to upgrade his skills, working for clients on a part-time basis.
-He soon found he had a full-time business!
-Villa Norse Artistry is the company through which he undertakes the art and furniture-related projects.
+Steve found that he had a particular affinity for "up cycling" furniture and decorative paint finishes (including cabinet spraying).
+He continued to upgrade his skills, working for clients on a part-time basis but soon found he had a thriving full-time business.
+Villa Norse Artistry is the company through which he undertakes his decorative paint, art and furniture-related projects.

-Wendy Mataija is an abstract, nature-focused, liquid artist.
+Wendy Mataija is a gallery represented, abstract, nature-focused, liquid artist.
 As a disabled artist, Wendy is particularly drawn to art as a form of therapy.
 Wendy describes her art as an invitation to contemplate our relationship with nature, and our selves.

 Wendy typically works in acrylics, metallic pigments, mica powders and resins using non-traditional techniques that are themselves closely connected with nature - water, wind, fire and gravity - to create the unique and vibrant effects that typify her work.
 She is attracted to the aesthetics, methods and experimentation of liquid art.
 Wendy notes that she can carefully study and influence pigment behaviors, energy and movement, but spontaneous reactions in liquid art ultimately triumph!
 Fundamentally, this mirrors our relationship with nature.